soluble-io/soluble-mediatools/README.md

 [![Total Downloads](https://poser.pugx.org/soluble/mediatools/downloads.png)](https://packagist.org/packages/soluble/mediatools)
 [![License](https://poser.pugx.org/soluble/mediatools/license.png)](https://packagist.org/packages/soluble/mediatools)

 Toolbox for video conversions, transcoding, querying, thumbnailing... wraps around ffmpeg and ffprobe.
-Relies on symfony/process under the hood and generally likes PSR (psr-log, psr-container), php 7.1 strict mode and ensure that substitution is possible when you need to customize (SOLID friendly).
+Relies on [symfony/process](https://symfony.com/doc/current/components/process.html) under the hood and generally likes PSR (psr-log, psr-container), tastes php 7.1 in strict mode and ensure that substitution is possible when you need to customize (SOLID friendly).

 ## Status

-Not yet 1.0 but what is documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a good experience.
+Not yet 1.0 but what is documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a smooth experience.
 But this project is young and would ❤️ to meet new contributors !

 ## Documentation